Diabetes Doesn’t Have Me

 Relief.
-That was the first thing I felt when I was diagnosed with Type 1 diabetes.
+That was the first thing I felt when I was diagnosed with type 1 diabetes.

 I was mildly sick for about a year and a half before my diagnosis.
 My skin healed slowly and I hardly slept.
 My mental health was pretty much nonexistent, but the most distinct memory I have is feeling like I had totally lost interest in the world around me.
 Then, a few days before my junior year of high school, I went to a physical exam and got a simple blood test.
-My resting blood glucose level after fasting was between 300-400 mg/dL, but everything else came back normal.
-I was told immediately that the most probable diagnosis was Type 1 diabetes.
+My resting blood glucose level after fasting was between 16.6-22.2 mmol/L300-400 mg/dL, but everything else came back normal.
+I was told immediately that the most probable diagnosis was type 1 diabetes.

-Over the next few weeks, I went to lots of appointments and met different doctors, nurses, and certified diabetes educators.
+Over the next few weeks, I went to lots of appointments and met different doctors, nurses and certified diabetes educators.
 The best thing I did in the days after my diagnosis was reading the book, Think Like a Pancreas, by Gary Scheiner.
 If you haven’t read the book, I highly recommend it.
 I gained an understanding of diabetes that I would not have otherwise received.

 From the beginning, I managed my diabetes myself.
 I counted carbs, calculated the insulin I needed, and kept myself healthy.
 I didn’t feel like I needed emotional support because for me, science has always been my way of coping.
 The more I learned about the immune system and diabetes, the more I felt in control, and I slowly began to regain confidence in myself.

 I was extremely lucky when I was diagnosed because I received a continuous glucose monitor less than a month after my diagnosis, I met my first diabetes buddies a month after that, and I was training to use my insulin pump by Christmas.
-Thanks to the people I met at CarbDM and Tidepool, I learned about DYF’s Altitude 14,505 program.
+Thanks to the people I met at CarbDM and Tidepool, I learned about Diabetes Youth Families‘ Altitude 14,505 program.
 The program is a nine-day backpacking trip to climb Mt.
-Whitney, the highest peak in the contiguous United States, with a group of Type 1 teens.
+Whitney, the highest peak in the contiguous United States, with a group of type 1 teens.
 I applied for the program in January, and I began training and buying lots of gear.

 Last summer, before my first diaversary, I climbed Mt.
 Whitney.
 It’s one thing to know that you are physically and mentally capable of going on a long backpacking trip, but it’s another feat to actually do it.
 I carried thirty pounds on my back for over 75 miles.
 Some days we had thousands of feet of elevation gain, and other days hiked a (relatively) flat route for eleven miles.
 At one point, part of the trail and been blown off, so we had to climb along a cliff to keep going.
 There was a rest day at a natural hot spring, where we hopped back and forth from freezing river water to the steaming springs.
-On the day we reached the summit, we each enjoyed a Snickers bar – and it was delicious.
+On the day we reached the summit, we each enjoyed a Snickers bar—and it was delicious.